-It was another awesome day for the students of New Los Angeles Charter Middle School in Mid-City Los Angeles this past Wednesday, April 13th, 2016!
-For the second year in a row, the students there were treated to a free bike clinic or “bike workshop”, as well as a panel on bike safety, and even some freshly screen-printed t-shirts, all from members of the community!
+This past Wednesday, April 13th, was another awesome day for the students of New Los Angeles Charter Middle School in Mid-City Los Angeles.
+For the second year in a row, the students there were treated to a free bike clinic or “bike workshop”, as well as a panel on bike safety, and even some freshly screen-printed t-shirts, all from members of the local Mid-City community.

 The night kicked off with some words from Eileen Schaubert, an active tournament bike-rider from Texas, who shared some bike history and safety tips with the students.